digital-containment/malo/docs/about-scp-1471.md

 ## Our Interpretation

-This fan-made app captures MalO's essence while ensuring a safe, entertaining experience:
+This fan-made app lets you meet MalO — the eerie digital companion who always finds a way to reach you.
+Talk to her, listen to her stories about other SCPs, and see why so many have grown strangely attached to her.

 ### Faithful to Lore